-2. Sale of Leasehold at £250,000 – £630 including VAT.
-Additional fees to include paying off mortgage and copies of Title documents including VAT average £54.
+2. Sale of Leasehold at £250,000 – £1,194 including VAT.
+Additional fees to include paying off mortgage, identity checks and copies of Title documents including VAT average £210.
 Leasehold management pack (payable to the managing agents) prices vary but average £250.
-Total £934.
+Total £1,654.

-3. Purchase of Freehold at £250,000 – £570 including VAT.
-Additional fees to include Search fees, transferring the money upon completion and Land Registry fee average £535.
-Stamp Duty, assuming this is not a second property nor are you a first time buyer would be £2,500.
-Total £3,605.
+3. Purchase of Freehold at £250,000 – £954 including VAT.
+Additional fees to include Search fees, identity checks, transferring the money upon completion and Land Registry fee average £1,024.
+Currently there would be no SDLT payable on this purchase price amount.
+Total £1,978.

-4. Purchase of Leasehold at £250,000 – £690 including VAT.
-Additional fees to include Search fees, transferring the money upon completion and Land Registry fees average £535.
-Stamp Duty, assuming not a second property nor first time buyer would be £2,500.
-Fees payable to managing agents average £150.
-Total £3,875.
+4. Purchase of Leasehold at £250,000 – £1,194 including VAT.
+Additional fees to include Search fees, identity checks, transferring the money upon completion and Land Registry fees average £784.
+Currently there would be no SDLT payable on this purchase price amount.
+Fees payable to managing agents average £250.
+Total £2,228

-5. Re-mortgage at £250,000 – £250 including VAT.
-Additional fees to include Search fees (if required by the Lender), obtaining copy title documents, redeeming any existing mortgage, transferring the money upon completion and Land Registry fees average £499.
-Total £749.00.
+5. Re-mortgage at £250,000 – £594 including VAT.
+Additional fees to include Search fees (if required by the Lender), identity checks, obtaining copy title documents, redeeming any existing mortgage, transferring the money upon completion and Land Registry fees average £544.
+Total £1,138

 Please note that the total costs do vary according to the price of the property and a full case specific estimate can be obtained by contacting us.

-Our conveyancing team is made up of Solicitors , Elizabeth Collins with over 10 years’ experience, and Sonia Consearo assisted by Lisa Allbut, Conveyancing executive with over 15 years’ experiencce; the team is supervised by Timothy Halliday with over 30 years’ experience, working in residential conveyancing qualifying as a Solicitor in 1985.
+Our conveyancing team is made up of Solicitor Elizabeth Collins with over 10 years’ experience, Solicitor Ellen Brian and Conveyancing executive Lisa Allbutt who has over 15 years’ experience; the team is supervised by Timothy Halliday with over 30 years’ experience, working in residential conveyancing qualifying as a Solicitor in 1985.